Close icon

 Papers ending in R

-You will notice that some papers end in R which means Regional.
+Papers ending in R mean Regional.
 These papers are taken in some countries with different time zones (Asian/Pacific regions).
-This is so that papers cannot be leaked.
-Otherwise, a student who already had their exam can simply leak the paper to a person in another country with a time zone that is behind.
+This is so that papers cannot be leaked to countries with time zones behind.

 Older Papers: